-Shahid is Director of Grassroots Advocacy for Electronic Frontier Foundation, and former Executive Director of BORDC.
+Shahid is the former Executive Director of BORDC.
 He also serves on the advisory bodies of the National Campaign to Restore Civil Rights, and South Asian Americans Leading Together.
 Shahid received his J.D. from Stanford Law School in 2003, where he served as executive editor of the Stanford Environmental Law Journal, and graduated summa cum laude from Loyola University Chicago with a BA in political science and creative writing in 2000.
 Shahid also supports populist constitutionalism as an independent columnist, community organizer, and hip-hop and electronica MC and DJ.
 In his creative capacities as a poet and musician, Shahid has performed around the world for audiences as large as 30,000, co-founded several grassroots art and culture groups around the country, facilitated workshops for young people and emerging artists, and released his debut CD, Get Outta Your Chair, in 2008.

 Victor S. Navasky